fblanqui/hol-light/README_XPORT.md

 You can add an alias in your `~/.bashrc` to save time.

-Inside the OCaml toplevel, write:
+In the OCaml toplevel, write:
 ```
 #use "xprelude.ml";;
 #use "hol.ml";; (* or part of it *)